Venezuela buckles under massive power, communications outage

 Netblocks, a non-government group based in Europe that monitors internet censorship, said online connectivity data indicates the outage is the largest on recent record in Latin America.

-As the blackout wore on, Venezuelans already struggling to put food on the table worried the little they have would get spoiled in fridges without power.
+As the blackout wore on, the patience of many Venezuelans was wearing thin.
+On both Thursday and Friday evening, residents in still darkened neighborhoods banged pots and pans in protest.
 Business owners griped over losses certain to compound an already bleak economic outlook.

 “I can’t work.
 I can’t do anything,” said Veronica Padrino, a lawyer who attended a women’s day rally in Caracas.
 “I can’t communicate with my family.”